interplanetary-robot/SigmoidNumbers/NaNmode.md

 1.  *NaN mode* is **strictly optional** - not including it does not disqualify a posit implementation from being 'complete'.
 2.  *NaN mode* **must** conform to the following specifications:
   - *NaN mode* **must not** be the default operational mode.
+Programmers may not implicitly use *NaN mode* without explicitly specifying it.
+For
-For hardware: we suggest using a CSR switch that activates *NaN mode*, but other solutions may be desirable depending on the architecture.
-For software:  a global environment setting or an alternative type are suggested solutions; in the latter case, the type may not be assigned to the single-token *Posit*.
+    hardware: we suggest using a CSR switch that activates *NaN mode*, but other solutions may be desirable depending on the architecture.
+For software:  a global environment setting or an alternative type are suggested solutions;
+    in the latter case, the type may not be assigned to the token *Posit* or any variant that doesn't signify *NaN mode*.
+For example, *Posit* and *Posit32* would be off-limits, but *PositNaN* or *Posit32N* or *Posit{32,:NaN}* would be fine.
   - the NaN value is 0b10000....
 It supplants the +/- Inf value.
 If you must have both undefined and infinite values, we suggest boxing the posit type with `Nullable` or `None` or `Null` values, or using *Valids*, which